By Aurora Zeledon

 Slim Dimensions, Big Style

-When you're building on a narrow lot (like in a city or at a waterfront location where land is expensive), it's all about building up, not out.
+When you're building on a narrow lot, it's all about building up, not out.
 A good way to do that is to include a finished walkout basement.
 Whether it includes a garage, recreation space, bedrooms, or simply storage, a house plan with walkout basement provides versatile room for your family.

 Plan 419-318 brings traditional brick style to a narrow lot.
 The lower level holds a rec room, wet bar, full bathroom, and optional elevator.
-In fact, house plans with elevators are good choices for steep lots because they make it easier to get around the home without going up and down a lot of stairs.
 If you have elderly relatives or want to make aging in place easier, planning for an elevator from the beginning makes everything easier.

 Outdoor Living to the Max